Leadership

 Serving as the fifth Executive Director in the Delaware River and Bay Authority’s history, Thomas J. Cook is the bi-state agency’s Chief Executive Officer and is responsible for the management and operations of the Delaware Memorial Bridge, the Cape May - Lewes Ferry, the Forts Ferry Crossing, five regional airports as well as economic development initiatives permitted by the Compact.

 Prior to taking the position of Executive Director, Mr. Cook served as Delaware’s Secretary of Finance in Governor Jack Markell’s administration.
-As the longest serving Secretary of Finance in Delaware’s history, Mr. Cook led the development and implementation of the state’s sports lottery system and was one of the major architects responsible for updating Delaware’s corporate tax laws to incentivize businesses to locate in Delaware.
+At the time of his retirement, he was the longest serving Secretary of Finance in Delaware’s history.
+Mr. Cook led the development and implementation of the state’s sports lottery system and was one of the major architects responsible for updating Delaware’s corporate tax laws to incentivize businesses to locate in Delaware.
+During his nearly eight-year tenure, Delaware was one of only nine states to maintain a Triple A bond rating from all three major rating agencies.
+In 2017, Governor Markell presented Mr. Cook with the Order of the First State, which recognizes individuals for their meritorious service on behalf of the citizens of the State of Delaware.